sarahpmedeiros/course-2017-spr-proj/minteng_zhidou/README.md

 7. [Goolge Maps](https://www.google.com/maps)

 # Transformations
 1. In first transformations, we combine rent table with zipcode of accorsponding area.
-First we fetch longitude and latitude based one the name of area in rent rent via google maps api and then using this location information as input to fetch zipcode also with the help of google maps api.
+First we fetch longitude and latitude based on the name of area in rent table via google maps api and then using this location information as input to fetch zipcode also with the help of google maps api.
 Then combine location table with rent table and implement aggregation to get the final data set with rent and the zipcode.

 2. Project MBTA, Food and Safety data, besides the needed infomation, for the value of key "location", we add tags such that (location, "transport") for MBTA data, (location, "food") for Food data and (location, "crime") for Safety data.
 Then implement union of three datasets into the second new dataset.
 After union, implement selection to remove data with invalid locations (for example, with longitude and latitude equal to 0).